qenta-cee/woocommerce-qcp/CODE_OF_CONDUCT.md

 ## Scope

-This Code Of Conduct applies to all open source projects published by Wirecard AG, including the issue tracker of those projects.
+This Code Of Conduct applies to all open source projects published by Qenta Payment CEE GmbH, including the issue tracker of those projects.

 ## Enforcement